Wednesday Argentine Tango Classes in Denver

 - Dramatic Pause

-- Walk to the cross: Inline, Weave to the cross and cross denials.
+- Walk to the cross: Inline-cross; Weave to the cross; Weave to the "not-cross".

 - Lead-follow and Improvisation